 CONDUCT AND VERDICTS.
 The boards in keywords summarize the major periods and events of the Nuremberg trials as well as the verdicts, pronounced on October 1, 1946.
 A large digital reprint of the German SUDDEUTSCHE ZEITUNG newspaper recollects the sentences for each of the defendants in Nuremberg.

 TOKYO TRIAL.
 In a similar historical equivalent to the International Military Tribunal in Nuremberg, Japan did conduct its own process against the major war criminals in the years from 1946 to 1948.

 THE FOLLOW-UP TRIALS.
-This part of the permanent exhibition is known as NACHFOLGEPROZESSE or the follow-up processes.
-The after-war years of 1946-1949 witnesses another twelve war tribunals against the German war criminals: doctors, judges, warlords of the Wehrmacht and the Eastern front.
+This part of the permanent exhibition is known as NACHFOLGEPROZESSE or the follow-up process.
+The after-war years of 1946-1949 witnessed another twelve war tribunals against the German war criminals: doctors, judges, warlords of the Wehrmacht, and the Eastern front.

 ELECTRIC CONTROL PANEL.
-The very last station of the exhibition still can impress and excite us with a preserved electric control panel of the American origin, which was directly involved in the illumination of the Courtroom 600 within the 1945-1949 trials.
+The very last station of the exhibition still can impress and excite us with a preserved electric control panel of American origin, which was directly involved in the illumination of Courtroom 600 during the 1945-1949 trials.

 VIEW INTO THE COURTROOM 600.
-This very spot was once occupied with two tribunes for the press and visitors of the Nuremberg trials, granted to become a part of the history.
-In this respect, there were no windows here during the process and this ‘amendment’ was added in the 2000s, while building-up the exhibition.
-Being tolerated to dim glass, you can make incredible photos of the Courtroom 600 and correlate the perspective with the famous historical footage.
-A wooden model of the courtroom 1945 appearance provides a glimpse of the former disposition of all the parties, involved in the process.
+This very spot was once occupied by two tribunes for the press and visitors of the Nuremberg trials, granted to become a part of the history.
+In this respect, there were no windows here during the process and this ‘amendment’ was added in the 2000s while building up the exhibition.
+Being tolerant of dim glass, you can make incredible photos of Courtroom 600 and correlate the perspective with the famous historical footage.
+A wooden model of the courtroom’s 1945 appearance provides a glimpse of the former disposition of all the parties, involved in the process.